Holly Bobo was living a normal college student life when she mysteriously disappeared after an early morning meeting with a stranger.

 Although many questions still remain about the case, there is finally some sense of closure for the Bobo family seven years after the disappearance of Holly Bobo.

-Next, check out the mysterious disappearance of Amy Lynn Bradley, who vanished from a cruise ship during a family vacation.
+After reading about the mysterious murder of Holly Bobo, check out the mysterious disappearance of Amy Lynn Bradley, who vanished from a cruise ship during a family vacation.
 Then, read about Amelia Earhart, whose unexplained disappearance is one of the most famous in history.